nemonik/hands-on-DevOps/readme.md

 selenium==3.141
 ```

-This allow the test's dependencies to be enumerated in a file including the specififc version of the dependency, so their installation can be automated.
+This allow the test's dependencies to be enumerated in a file including the specific version of the dependency, so their installation can be automated.

 Then test out the requirements.txt file by entering